 One more tip for visiting tulip festivals, check the current rules

-By the time tulip farms were allowed to have visitors last year, the tulip season was almost over.
-Some tulip farms that opened were forced to close again when the crowds became to large and the lines too long.
+By the time tulip farms were allowed to have visitors in 2020, the tulip season was almost over.
+Some tulip farms that opened were forced to close again when the crowds became too large and the lines too long.
 With a full tulip season, I think it will be a much better season for our tulip farmers.

 That doesn’t mean you should visit a tulip farm without doing your research first.
 Check ahead to see how they are welcoming guests this year.